-If you have diabetes but want to relax with an adult beverage, it's important to know what alcoholic drinks are most appropriate for you.
-Avoid sugary concoctions and choose from a variety of cocktails that won't cause you to take in too much sugar.
+If you have diabetes but want to relax with an alcoholic drink, it's important to know what cocktails are most appropriate for people with diabetes.
+Avoid sugary concoctions that are loaded with carbs and choose from a variety of alcoholic drinks that won't cause you to consume too much sugar.

 Vodka and Club Soda

-Club soda is a great mixer for diabetics to use because it doesn't have any calories, sugar, or carbs.
+Club soda and soda water are both great mixers for diabetics because they don't have any calories, sugar, or carbs.
 Mix a shot of vodka with three to six ounces of club soda, squeeze in a bit of lime, and stir over ice.
 You can alter the drink by adding different citrus fruits.
-It tastes great with lemon, a mixture of lemon and lime, or even a squeeze of orange.
+It tastes great with lemon, a mixture of lemon and lime, or even a squeeze of orange or grapefruit.
 For a unique twist, use cucumber vodka and garnish with mint to create a cucumber vodka Rickey.